wame/GeneratorBundle/README.md

     extended.
     - The sensiogenerator also generated test-files.
 Since files are rather empty, they are left out, but generating test files still might be quite helpful.
-- rename bundle:
-This bundle started as a fork from SensioGeneratorBundle to just make a few modifications in the original code.
-Since we already have a WameGeneratorBundle, we named this form to WameSensioGeneratorBundle.
-However, for most code an entirely different approached is used and 'few' has become alot, so the 'Sensio' part feels a bit odd at this point.